saltedge/sca-identity-service-example/docs/IDENTITY_SERVICE_API.md

 #### Request Parameters
 - `public_key` **[string, required]** - a unique Asymmetric Public Key linked to the new Mobile Client (Connection) in PEM format
-- `return_url` **[string, required]** - a URL the mobile application will be redirected to at the end of the authentication process
+- `return_url` **[string, required]** - a URL the Mobile Application will be redirected to at the end of the authentication process
 - `platform` **[string, required]** - mobile platform's name (e.g.  `android` or `ios`)
-- `push_token` **[string, optional]** - a token which uniquely identify mobile application for Push Notification system (e.g. Firebase Cloud Messaging, Apple Push Notifications) (i.e. unique address of current mobile application instance).
+- `push_token` **[string, optional]** - a token which uniquely identify Mobile Application for Push Notification system (e.g. Firebase Cloud Messaging, Apple Push Notifications) (i.e. unique address of current Mobile Application instance).
 Sometimes is not available for current application.

 #### Request Example
 ```json